Satisfactory Academic Progress Policy

-- If your appeal is successful, your eligibility is reinstated and you are
+- If your appeal is successful, your financial aid eligibility is reinstated you will be:

 - Placed on Financial Aid Probation for one term and required to regain 67% pace and 2.0 GPA by the end of the term, OR

 - Required to follow a multi-term Academic Plan to maintain eligibility until you regain 67% Pace and 2.0 cumulative GPA.

 - Limit of three appeals.

 - Reinstatement is not allowed if you cannot re-establish eligibility within the 150% maximum time frame.

 - New Start: If you have been granted a New Start by the university, your GPA for SAP must still be calculated using all grades.
 Therefore, your SAP GPA will not match your official university GPA.

 How to Appeal

 Submit your appeal online.
 Your appeal cannot be considered after the official end of the term for which you want aid.
 Your appeal MUST include:

 - What circumstances occurred that caused you to NOT make satisfactory progress (Pace, GPA, or 150%), and

 - What has changed that will allow you to regain 67% Pace and 2.0 GPA standards without exceeding 150% of the hours required to graduate.